 Official drop means that the approved procedure to withdraw from a course was followed by the student.
-To drop a course during the registration period, the student must contact the Registrar.
-Once registration has ended, the student must contact his/her academic advisor.
-The advisor will initiate the Withdrawal/Drop Form in Populi, a link to the form will be sent to the student's email for completion, and then once the student submits the form it will be processed by Student Success and the Registrar's Office.
+During the Self-Registration via Populi, students can simply add and drop courses in Populi themselves.
+However, once a student has received registration confirmation from the Registrar or the Assisted-Registration period has begun, the student must contact his/her Academic Advisor to drop a course.
+The advisor will initiate the Drop/Withdrawal Form in Populi, a link to the form will be sent to the student's email for completion, and then once the student submits the form it will be processed by the Registrar's Office.
 This applies to all courses, irrespective of delivery mode or course length.
+If the student would like to change courses during the Assisted-Registration Period, the student must contact the Registrar at registrar@gsot.edu.